Createdd/Writing/2018/articles/IntroNN.md

 - Dentrite is for Input.
 - Axiom is for Output

-A neuron model computes the input wires and outputs.
+A neuron model computes the input wires and outputs the value of a hypothesis X.
 Make sure to add a "bias unit" as an input.

 ## Neural network

 A neural network are more neurons tied together.
+Basically the network consists of 3 layers:
+1. Input layer
+1. Hidden layer
+1. Output layer

 ---